DISCLAIMER. We live in 70mq (or about 700 sqf) and we own

 - The Producers (BOTH movies and the stage play)

-- The Lord of the Rings (that still only counts as one!)
+- The Lord of the Rings (that still only counts as one!).
+And

-- most Marvel Comics movies, and awaiting for a total reunion of
+- most Marvel Comics movies, and eager for a total reunion of the

 most DC Comics movies, apart from the recent Batman

 - Star Wars (old trilogy only - or maybe The Machete Order